lyttdaj20/lyttdaj20/README.md

-My Name is Dajan Lyttle.
+Hi, my Name is Dajan Lyttle.
 I am student at the University of Washington Tacoma in Tacoma, WA.
 I am pursuing a major in Electrical Engineering and a minor in Mathematics.

-Languages:
+Languages

 	Java
 	Python
 	HTML/CSS
 	JavaScript